wynson09/frontend-test/SOLUTION.md

 - Consistent row heights, even when there are fewer products than the page size.
 - The total number of results is always visible above the table.
 - All API calls use the correct query parameters and handle the total count for pagination.
+- All filter and pagination state is reflected in the URL for shareability and browser navigation.

+**Recent Improvements & Additional Features:**
+- **URL Parameter State:** All filters and pagination are managed via URL parameters, making the app state shareable and bookmarkable.
+- **Clear Filters Button:** Added a button to clear all filters at once, preserving the current page size if set.
+- **Input UX Fixes:** Fixed issues where tag and price filters would "stick" to the first character or not clear properly, by syncing input values and URL params robustly.
+- **Default Page Size:** The app defaults to 12 items per page if no limit is set in the URL, but preserves the user's chosen limit when clearing filters.
+- **Consistent Filtering:** All filter changes reset the page to 1 for a better user experience.
+- **Robust Edge Case Handling:** Empty filters are removed from the URL, and the UI always reflects the current filter state.

 **Extra Features Added (Beyond Requirements):**
 - Users can select how many products to show per page (2, 5, 10, 12, 15, or 20).
 - The table always looks tidy, even if there are empty rows.
 - The total results count is displayed above the table (e.g., "Showing 5 of 12 results").
 - Pagination controls are enhanced with first/last page buttons and a window of visible page numbers for a better experience.
+- **Clear Filters** button for convenience.

 **Edge Cases Handled:**
 - If no products are found, the table clearly says so and keeps its structure.
 - Changing any filter resets the pagination to page 1, so users don't get lost.
 - Pagination controls are hidden if there's only one page of results.
 - Empty table rows are rendered with consistent height for a polished look.
+- Filter inputs and URL params are always in sync, so clearing or changing filters works as expected.

 **Test Cases:**
 1. Filter by Tag